 For the muffins:

 - In a medium bowl whisk eggs, milk, oil, lemon juice and vanilla.
 Do not beat but mix well until no streaks of egg whites remain.
+This is not the recipe to use the electric or stand mixer.

-- Add the lemon zest.
+- Add the lemon zest and stir.

 - Add the wet ingredients at once to the dry ingredients.